nparcollet/cookie/documentation/USAGE.md

 docker image.
 This is a limitation due to the fact that we use a standard debian distribution as a base.
 For day to day development and prototyping this is fine.
 However, if you are working on a project with several releases, this can become problematic if you ever want to rebuild an old version several month later.
-The solution to this problem will be described later on in the profile managment section.
+The solution is to store the docker image used to generate important releases so that they can be reused in the event of a rebuild.

 ## Custom Host Packages